OggiDanailov/class_January_2018/week7/day4/heroku.md

 2. for renaming the name of your app run:

 heroku apps:rename NEW NAME OF YOUR URL --app CURRENT NAME OF YOUR URL
+or:
+Created a heroku app but I want to change the name now???
+HEROKU GIT
+Have you wondered when you just type heroku create and you get an arbit name and you are really scratching your head how the hell I should deal with changing git remotes and updating the name of the app. you are at the right place.

+Step 1: heroku create

+This will create an app on heroku with an arbitrary name step 2: git remote -v

+Shows the url of the remote servers you have configured. step 3: git remote rm heroku

+Go to your app on heroku and rename it there from settings of the app and save the newname.
+Now come back to the commandline you were previously working and continue with the following steps.

+Step 4: git remote add heroku git@heroku.com:newname.git

+Step 5: You can recheck if the remote url is changed using git remote -v

+Step 6: git push heroku master

+Push your app to heroku

+YAY you are done.

+References: I used various resources to post this blog.Some of them are StackOverflow, http://git-scm.com/book/en/Git-Basics-Working-with-Remotes, http://git-scm.com/book/en/Git-Branching-Remote-Branches and more..

+////////////

 3. open heroku